“For even as, in poverty, all the members of the family are hungering, thus also, in inheritance, shall all the members of the family be filled.”

 But what does this have to do with Scripture, or with being “in Christ”?
 Well, there’s a similar parallelism (actually, there are a number of them, but I’m going to begin with just one) in Scripture that says: “For even as, in Adam, all are dying, thus also, in Christ, shall all be vivified.” – 1 Corinthians 15:22, Concordant Literal Version

-Of course, those of us in the body of Christ are already quite familiar with this passage, since it’s one of the verses that helped lead us to understand what Paul’s Gospel actually means.
-We know it’s telling us, just like the fact that, because of what Adam did, all humans are mortal, it’s equally true that, because of what Christ did, all humans will eventually be made immortal.
-(To be vivified, as the CLV renders the Greek word ζῳοποιέω/zōopoieō, simply means to be made immortal, or to be brought beyond the reach of death, and should never be confused with simple resurrection.
-The word resurrection, or ἀνάστασις/anastasis in the original Greek, is a completely different word from ζῳοποιέω, and has a completely different meaning.
-Indeed, resurrection is something that only those who have already actually died can experience — note the tense of the word in the above passage; it actually says all “are dying” rather than all “have died,” both in the CLV and in the original Greek — and not everyone will actually die, although it’s also true that most people will have to first be resurrected before they can be made immortal since relatively few people will still be alive right before their vivification, and this fact has caused Christians throughout history to often conflate the two words, but simply being resurrected is no guarantee that one will be vivified at that point, as the general resurrection prior to the Great White Throne Judgement should make obvious.)
+Of course, those of us in the body of Christ are already quite familiar with this passage, since it’s one of the verses that helped lead us to understand what Paul’s Gospel actually means, and so we know it’s telling us: just as it’s true that, because of what Adam did, all humans are mortal, it’s equally true that, because of what Christ did, all humans will eventually be made immortal.
+(To be vivified, as the CLV renders the Greek word ζῳοποιέω/zōopoieō, simply means to be made immortal, or to be brought beyond the reach of death, and should never be confused with simple resurrection; the word resurrection, or ἀνάστασις/anastasis in the original Greek, is a completely different word from ζῳοποιέω, and has a completely different meaning, which is obvious based on the fact that resurrection is something that only those who have already actually died can experience — and please note the tense of the word in the above passage; it actually says all “are dying” rather than all “have died,” both in the CLV and in the original Greek — and not everyone will actually die, although it’s also true that most people will have to first be resurrected before they can be made immortal since relatively few people will still be alive right before their vivification, and this fact has caused Christians throughout history to often conflate the two words, but simply being resurrected is no guarantee that one will be vivified at that point, as the general resurrection prior to the Great White Throne Judgement should make obvious.)

 While those of us in the body of Christ are well aware of the above truths, most Christians who read this verse are instead forced to interpret it as saying there are two separate groups of people being referred to here, those who are “in Adam” and those who are “in Christ,” and that only those who are “in Christ” will be saved (and that those who are “in Adam” won’t be), and because of this they have to read the verse as instead saying, “Even as all in Adam die, thus also shall all in Christ be made alive,” although the fact of the matter is that basically no translation of Scripture actually words it in such a way so as to say “shall all in Christ” rather than the “in Christ, shall all” that it actually says (in fact, I looked to see if there were any Bible versions that did render it that way and, out of the entire list I checked, I could only find one version — the New Living Translation — that rendered it even close to being along those lines; interestingly enough, even the Jehovah’s Witnesses’ New World Translation didn’t screw this one up).